Axiom of limitation of size: The models V_{κ} where κ is a strongly inaccessible cardinal

 The sets and classes of V_{κ} satisfy all the axioms of NBG.
 (Note: Zermelo proved that V_{κ} satisfies ZFC if κ is a strongly inaccessible cardinal.
 The class existence axioms of NBG (Gödel 1940) are true because V_{κ} is a set when viewed from the set theory that constructs it (namely, ZFC + there exist infinitely many strongly inaccessible cardinals).
 Therefore, the axiom of separation produces subsets of V_{κ} that satisfy the class existence axioms.)

 Limitation of size doctrine

 The limitation of size doctrine is a heuristic principle that is used to justify axioms of set theory.
-It avoids the set theoretical paradoxes by restricting the full (contradictory) comprehension axiom schema:
+It avoids the set theoretical paradoxes by restricting the full (contradictory) axiom schema of comprehension: